Toyota Yaris Hybrid interior, dashboard & comfort

 - 1VerdictThe latest Yaris Hybrid is a major step forward from its predecessor and should be more of a worry for its rivals

 - 2MPG & CO2 emissionsToyota is one of only a few manufacturers to offer a true hybrid supermini; the Yaris' focus on efficiency is impressive

-- 5Interior & comfort - currently readingIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment
+- 5Interior, dashboard & comfort - currently readingIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment

 - 6Boot space, seating & practicalitySmall yet well packaged, the Toyota Yaris balances compactness with decent practicality